 - 1. Park the machine on a level surface, disengage the PTO switch, and engage the parking brake. - 2.
-Shut off the engine, remove the key (if equipped), and wait for all moving parts to stop before leaving the operating position.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Disconnect the spark-plug wires from the spark plugs.